College of Music Student Manual

 Dean Fredrickson coordinates academic scheduling, assignment of space, and building and equipment use.
 He supervises faculty loads and registration, and discharges administrative functions relating to short courses, institutes, symposia, workshops, off-campus courses and other continuing education programs.

-PROGRAM DIRECTOR FOR UNDERGRADUATE STUDIES: TED STANLEY
+PROGRAM DIRECTOR FOR UNDERGRADUATE STUDIES: JOANNA HUNT

-Dr. Stanley is coordinator for undergraduate matters, such as advisement, orientation, student assistant and scholarship awards, non-resident tuition waivers, and college work study program.
+Dr. Hunt is coordinator for undergraduate matters, such as advisement, orientation, student assistant and scholarship awards, non-resident tuition waivers, and college work study program.
 His office staff also maintains undergraduate records and processes applications for graduation.

 DIRECTOR, CENTER FOR MUSIC RESEARCH: JOHN GERINGER